Wilms’ tumour is a type of kidney cancer in children. It most often affects children under the age of 5.

 Anaplastic Wilms’ tumour

-About 5-10% of Wilms’ tumours have an appearance called anaplasia, which means the cells look very disorganised under a microscope.
+About 5% to 10% of Wilms’ tumours have an appearance called anaplasia, which means the cells look very disorganised under a microscope.

 Blastemal Wilms’ tumour